OPM/opm-common/python/README.md

 done
 ```

-Then you should be able to you use the module from a Python script.
+Then you should be able to use the module from a Python script.
 If you installed in
 a non-standard directory by specifying `-DCMAKE_INSTALL_PREFIX` you may need to set the
 `PYTHONPATH` environment variable before running your Python script, for example: